csc-training/csc-env-eff/_hands-on/throughput/hyperqueue.md

    which executes commands that the client submitted to the server
     - This is in principle what Slurm also does, only difference is that you need to start the server and workers yourself
+    - In this example, one full Puhti node is reserved for processing the files, meaning that 40 conversion commands will be running in parallel

+☝🏻 Ideally, the number of sub-tasks should be larger than the amount that can fit running on the reserved resources simultaneously to avoid too short Slurm jobs.

+{:start="3"}
 3. Submit the script with:

 ```bash